ARION

 Fernando leaned closer, resting his elbows on the table.
 None of the others had mentioned this.
 “Go on.”

 “I took a peek into some of the other cryo pods before I reported here after my decantation.
 There are some still asleep that I would call prey types, and I found myself feeling predatory towards them.
 What I felt was strong and the intensity of it frightened me when I realized what was happening.”
-She looked down at her hands, and then back up into the skunk’s eyes.
+She looked down at her hands, and when she peered back up into the skunk’s eyes, all her earlier levity had gone out of hers.
 “I’m afraid of what might happen if my inner tiger gets loose.”

 “I see,” Fernando mused.
 “Like all temptations we are faced with in life, you will need to learn to control yourself.
 Do you see me as prey?”